A Go program consists of several key components arranged in a structured way. These components include:

 - A statement in Go, like

-).
-However, in Go, semicolons are implicitly added at the end of a statement, so they are rarely seen in the source code. - Curly Brackets Placement: The opening
+;).
+However, in Go, semicolons are implicitly added at the end of a statement, so they are rarely seen in the source code. - Curly Bracket Placement: The opening

 Example of Incorrect Syntax: